mmotley999/hassos-addons/x10mqtt/DOCS.md

 ### Potential Sync Issues

 Most X10 devices do not have a way to determine their status via a query.
 Therefore, it is possible that Home Assistant could get out-of-sync with the status of the device.

-Although the add-on makes every effort to mitigate this by using retained status messages and by monitoring any outside changes to an X10 device via X10 remotes (by using 'heyu monitor'), there are conditions where things could get out of sync:
+The add-on makes every effort to mitigate this by using retained MQTT status messages.
+Additionally, when using a CM11, the add-on monitors for any outside changes to an X10 device via X10 remotes or local toggles (by using 'heyu monitor' and searching for specific events).

+With the CM11, Home Assistant can get out of sync by:

 - Making changes to an X10 device when the add-on is not running.
 - X10 device changes that do not advertise their change, and hence not picked up by 'heyu monitor'

+Note that the CM17A is a transmit-only device and does not report X10 changes, therefore it is much more likely that Home Assistant and your X10 environment can get out-of-sync unless you only make X10 on/off events through Home Assistant.

-If this happens, simply cycle the device in the Home Assistant interface to get it back in sync.
+In most cases, you can resync Home Assistant and your X10 device by toggling the device power in the Home Assistant interface.

+### Using a CM17A and a CM11A Together

+You can use both the CM17A for transmitting codes and a CM11 for receiving X10 updates simultaenously!
+Simply connect the CM11 to the DB9 pass-through port on the CM17A module.

+This is helpful if you have a CM11 that is not transmitting properly, or you simply wish to use RF transmission instead of power line for control.
+Using the CM11 in tandem allows for X10 commands outside Home Assistant to be read by the add-on to mitigate the out-of-sync issues discussed in the section above.

 ## Support

-At the moment, the best way to obtain support is by opening a Issue on my [Github Repository](https://github.com/mmotley999/addons/)
+At the moment, the best way to obtain support is via the thread on the Home Assistant Community (https://community.home-assistant.io/t/home-assistant-add-on-x10-cm11-to-mqtt-gateway/276064)

 ## Authors and contributors